-For the first time ever, the Museum of Islamic Art exhibits a selection of Islamic paintings, primarily from 17th- and 18th-century India, focus on the elegant blue and white porcelains as prestige objects.
+For the first time ever, the Museum für Islamische Kunst (Museum for Islamic Art) exhibits a selection of Islamic paintings, primarily from 17th- and 18th-century India, focus on the elegant blue and white porcelains as prestige objects.
 The delicate paintings shown together with a selection of ceramics, both Chinese blue-and-white porcelain from the collection of the Museum für Asiatische Kunst (Museum of Asian Art), as well as Persian and Ottoman Turkish ceramics, made in the sincerest homage to the allure of Chinese blue-and-white.

 The exhibition is dedicated to John Carswell on the occasion of his 80th birthday.
 His contribution to the history of Chinese blue-and-white porcelain and its impact on the Middle East is immense.

 Please note: Pergamonmuseum is exclusively entered through James-Simon-Galerie!